 If you’re replacing an old washing machine, you will have to remove it first so you can make space for the new one.
 This can be a challenge, and not just because the washer is heavy.

-Now that you have found the perfect spot for your washing machine, it’s time to plumb it in.
-So, here is how to install a washing machine:
+Now that you’ve found the perfect spot, it’s time to plumb the washing machine in.
+So, here is how to install a washer:

 To do this, you have to attach the hose to the back of the washing machine and twist it securely.
 The other end of the tube should be connected to the water pipe.
 You don’t need special tools for this; your hands are enough.